 OUR WORK

-PETA scientists developed the Research Modernization Deal, a bold plan to cut through the inefficiency of experiments on animals and focus on humane, human-relevant research methods.
-Learn more about our vital work in these areas and read our groundbreaking proposal to revolutionize scientific research.
+We’ve developed Research Modernization NOW, a bold plan to cut through the inefficiency of experiments on animals and focus on humane, human-relevant research methods.
+Learn more about our vital work and read our groundbreaking proposal to revolutionize scientific research.

 Scientific Publishing

-SAO works with journal editors and publishing companies to improve accuracy in reporting about experiments on animals in scientific journals and to deter publication of some of the worst tests on animals.
-This includes working with scientific publishers to ensure additional editorial scrutiny of particularly harmful procedures on animals and discouraging journals from publishing manuscripts that rely on animal tests that have been proved ineffective.
+SAO works with journal editors and publishers to improve accuracy in reporting about experiments on animals in scientific journals and to deter publication of some of the worst tests on animals.
+This includes ensuring additional editorial scrutiny of particularly harmful procedures on animals and discouraging journals from publishing manuscripts that rely on animal tests that have been ineffective.

 We also encourage publishers to be more stringent about ensuring that the procedural descriptions of experiments on animals are accurate and that authors are transparent about the limited translatability of most tests on animals.